-The charred moon smoked, reversed itself, revealing a death's head just as she always said, withholding its downshine, dripping ice sweat wolf sweat grave sweat.
+The charred moon smoked, reversed itself, revealing a death's head just as she always said it someday would, withholding its downshine, dripping ice sweat wolf sweat grave sweat.
 Black stained the air.
 Trackless black where the wolf walked, bearded, breath-stealing black, silhouette of hills not there, of beasts climbing moonward, necks fletched like arrows.

 I said my mother's name, clutched fistfuls of wolfsbane, scattered it across the bed.
 She rose in me like ether.
 I groped for her incantations drummed into my childhood, stumbled and skidded over forgotten roots my father planted.
 A trailing tendril snagged and held.
-Weed essence opened the flue; friction made a spark.
+Weed essence opened the flue; loud involuntary friction made a spark.

-Still sneezing, I relit the candle, snatched up the aconite for a funeral pyre fueled with her hand-hewn cedar medicine chest.
+Still sneezing, I felt matches in my pocket, found and relit the candle, snatched up the aconite for a funeral pyre fueled with her hand-hewn cedar medicine chest.

-Leftover dark

-was stilt-legged shadows on a hearthlit stage,

-the usual cast with known names.

-Tomorrow, I announced to the sniggering flames,

-I will move back among my kind.
+Leftover dark was stilt-legged shadows on a hearthlit stage, the usual cast with known names.
+Tomorrow, I announced to the sniggering flames, I will move back among my kind.